sap-tutorials/Tutorials/tutorials/cp-mobile-cards-content-actions/cp-mobile-cards-content-actions.md

 ![Chrome Remote Desktop](Markdown_files/img_020.png)

-Click on the card to open it.
+Click the card to open it.

 ![Chrome Remote Desktop](Markdown_files/img_021.png)

-Here, you can see a preview of cards and then click on **Done**.
+Here, you can see a preview of cards.
+Click  **Done**.

 ![Chrome Remote Desktop](Markdown_files/img_022.png)

-Click on action icon on left bottom to open the available actions on the card.
+Click the action icon at the bottom-left to open the available actions on the card.

 ![Chrome Remote Desktop](Markdown_files/img_023.png)